Schniz/fnm/docs/commands.md

       --use-on-cd
           Print the script to change Node versions every directory change

+          When entering a directory with a version file, fnm switches to that version.
+When entering a directory without a version file, fnm switches to the default version.

+          This applies to both `local` and `recursive` version file strategies.

       --arch <ARCH>
           Override the architecture of the installed Node binary.
 Defaults to arch of fnm binary